 The city judge serves as department head presiding over all hearings.
-The court is held by Judge Ewing Sellers every Tuesday and Thursday at 8:15 a.m., 10 a.m., and 3 p.m., and at 7 p.m. on the second Thursday and the fourth Tuesday of each month.
+The court is held by Judge Ewing Sellers every Tuesday and Thursday at 8:15 a.m., 10 a.m., and 3 p.m., and at 7 p.m. on the second Thursday of every month.
 The judge determines whether city ordinances have been violated through a hearing and testimony from all necessary parties.
 The judge also determines the fine imposed if he determines an ordinance has been violated.

 The city judge oversees a staff of administrators who are responsible for maintaining the records of the court, collection of fines, and submitting all required reports to the State of Tennessee and other agencies.

 Chief Court Clerk

 The chief court clerk is responsible for day-to-day supervision of the operation and administrative duties of the court, as directed by the judge, the daily collection and depositing of all funds with the city treasurer, and all required reports to various offices of the State of Tennessee.

 If you have a question concerning a citation or violation of a Murfreesboro City Code, please call Murfreesboro City Court at 615-890-2142.
 Questions will be answered in a complete, professional and courteous manner.
 In addition, you may find information regarding fines and methods of paying fines and court procedures.